djspinmonkey/circuit_breakage/README.md

 # CircuitBreakage

 A simple Circuit Breaker implementation in Ruby with a timeout.
-A Circuit Breaker wraps potentially troublesome logic and will "trip" the circuit (ie, stop trying to run the logic) if it sees too many failures.
-After a while, it will retry.
+A Circuit Breaker wraps a potentially troublesome block of code and will "trip" the circuit (ie, stop trying to run the code) if it sees too many failures.
+After a configurable amount of time, the circuit breaker will retry.

+See http://martinfowler.com/bliki/CircuitBreaker.html for a more complete description of the pattern.

 ## Usage